If you’ve ever picked up a Diesel jacket or pair of jeans and thought, “Why does this cost so much compared to other brands?” — you’re not alone.

-I’ve worked behind the scenes in apparel manufacturing for years, and from a production point of view, Diesel isn’t expensive by accident.
-Its pricing reflects how the clothes are made, what they represent, and who they’re designed for.
+Pricing in high-end apparel isn't accidental.
+From a production point of view, the cost reflects how the clothes are made, what they represent, and who they’re designed for.
+FukiApparel understands that Diesel doesn’t just sell basics; it sells attitude through complex manufacturing.

 Table of Contents